whylabs/whylogs/README.md

   .aggProfiles() // returns a dataframe of <timestamp, datasetProfile> entries

 ```
-The dataframes can be stored in either Parquet file or collected to the driver (if the number of entries is small enough)
+For further analysis, dataframes can be stored in a Parquet file, or collected to the driver if the number of entries is small enough.
-for further analysis.

 ## Building and Testing
 * To build, run `./gradlew build`